PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_e-wallet.md

 - **eid** <span style={{color:" #7d8793"}}>String</span>

   When a value is passed, it indicates that the merchant requires the user's Emirates ID to be verified.
-PayBy will perform the verification; if the ID matches, the process will proceed.
+Botim Money Business will perform the verification; if the ID matches, the process will proceed.
 If it does not match, an error will be returned to the user.
-If no value is passed, PayBy will skip this verification step.
+If no value is passed, Botim Money Business will skip this verification step.
 The parameter needs to be encrypted with SHA-256 when passed.

   <br/>